KLL535/ComfyUI_PNGInfo_Sidebar/README.md

 Colors / Colors (Dark Theme):
 - `Color Text` - You can change the color of the main text.
 - `Color File` - You can change the color of file names.
-- `Color Number` - You can change the color of numbera.
+- `Color Number` - You can change the color of numbers.
 - `Color Header` - You can change the color of headers.

 [!]
 Tested on Windows only.
 Tested on **Forge** and **СomfyUI** metadata only.
 Open only PNG files.